Treating Multiple Sclerosis Damage to Nerve Cells

+The immune system recognizes and neutralizes or destroys toxins and foreign pathogens that have gained access to the body.
+Autoimmune diseases result when the system attacks the body's own tissues instead.
 One of the most common examples is multiple sclerosis (MS).
 MS is a serious condition in which nerve-cell projections, or axons, in the brain and the spinal cord are destroyed as a result of misdirected inflammatory reactions.
 It is often characterized by an unpredictable course, with periods of remission being interrupted by episodes of relapse.

 A team of researchers led by LMU Munich Professor Martin Kerschensteiner of the Medical Center of the University of Munich and Professor Thomas Misgeld from the Technical University of Munich has now been able to explain how the damage is inflicted.
 Their results reveal that the inflammatory reaction can induce a previously unknown type of axonal degeneration, which they call "focal axonal degeneration" (FAD).

 "Development of an effective treatment will be a long-term project," cautions Kerschensteiner.
 "As yet, we only have a superficial understanding of the underlying molecular mechanisms and, of course, finding effective therapies will require time-consuming screens and extensive trials of drug candidates."
 (Nature Medicine online, 27 March 2011)

 After inoculation with myelin, these mice begin to show MS-like symptoms.
 But the researchers found that many axons showing early signs of damage were still surrounded by an intact myelin sheath, suggesting that loss of myelin is not a prerequisite for axonal damage.

-Instead a previously unrecognized mechanism, termed focal axonal degeneration (FAD), is responsible for the primary damage.
+Instead, a previously unrecognized mechanism, termed focal axonal degeneration (FAD), is responsible for the primary damage.
 FAD can damage axons that are still wrapped in their protective myelin sheath.
-This process could also help explain some of the spontaneous remissions of symptoms that are characteristic of MS.
+This process could also help explain some spontaneous remissions of symptoms that are characteristic of MS.

-The results of further studies on human tissues, carried out in collaboration with specialists based at the Universities of Gattingen and Geneva, are encouraging.
-The characteristic signs of the newly discovered process of degeneration can also be identified in brain tissue from patients with MS, suggesting that the basic principle of treatment used in the mouse model might also be effective in humans.
+The results of further studies on human tissues, carried out together with specialists based at the Universities of Gattingen and Geneva, are encouraging.
+The characteristic signs of the newly discovered process of degeneration can also be identified in brain tissue from patients with MS, proposing that the basic principle of treatment used in the mouse model might also be effective in humans.

 Even if this turns out to be the case, it would not mean that a new therapy would soon be at hand.
 The chemical agents used in the mouse experiments are not specific enough and not tolerated well enough to be of clinical use.

 The work received generous support from the Deutsche Forschungsgemeinschaft (DFG), in the context of Sonderforschungsbereich 571 (Autoimmune disease: From symptoms via mechanism to therapy) and the Emmy Noether Program.
 The Hertie Foundation and the Alexander von Humboldt Foundation also contributed significantly to financing the project.
 The study was performed within the framework of the Center for Integrated Protein Science Munich (CIPSM) - a Cluster of Excellence - and the Multiple Sclerosis Competence Network set up by the Federal Ministry for Research and Technology.

 "A reversible form of axon damage in experimental autoimmune encephalomyelitis and multiple sclerosis", Ivana Nika, Doron Merkler, Catherine Sorbara, Mary Brinkoetter, Mario Kreutzfeldt, Florence M Bareyre, Wolfgang Bruck, Derron Bishop, Thomas Misgeld & Martin Kerschensteiner Nature Medicine online, 27 March, 6 p.m.
 London time / 1 p.m.
-US Eastern time doi: 10.1038/nm.2324
+US Eastern time, doi: 10.1038/nm.2324